-DevOps can be defined as the philosophy of efficient development, deployment and operation using the highest of all possible software’s available as on day.
+DevOps can be defined as the philosophy of efficient development, deployment, and operation using the highest of all possible software’s available as on the day.
 Having said that, let us take a look at all possible DevOps tools available for consumption by Organizations with no further delay.
-This listing of DevOps tools will be based upon implied subscriptions for usage, hence a careful study is required on the way each of these DevOps tools work towards achieving an Organization’s goals.
+This listing of DevOps tools will be based upon implied subscriptions for usage, hence a careful study is required on the way each of these DevOps tools works towards achieving an Organization’s goals.
 We will try to present each of these tools, explain their features and also provide you with the reasons why you should be choosing (if you are willing to choose it).

 With the understanding that we have on DevOps as such and also with the basic understanding of what is required for your organization (that is, the requirement for your organization via DevOps), we can now take a quick look at all the possible Testing DevOps options available as on today to pick that best suits your needs.
 Let us not delay this any further and get going with the listing of the products.